 I am a barrister at Thorndon Chambers in Wellington, New Zealand.

 I have conducted proceedings at all levels of the New Zealand courts, before the Waitangi Tribunal and in United Nations fora.
-I have also contributed to cases here and in other jurisdictions, including the one case heard to date before the High Court of Tokelau; one appearance in the Privy Council before we did away with that; and an amicus brief before the United States Supreme Court.
+I have also contributed to cases here and in other jurisdictions, including significant constitutional litigation in Samoa; the one case heard to date before the High Court of Tokelau; one appearance in the Privy Council before we did away with that; an amicus brief before the United States Supreme Court.

 I have worked with individual, non-governmental, corporate and public sector clients across a broad range of public law issues: asylum and extradition; information and privacy; inquiries and compliance; legislation and law reform; national and international human rights; national security law; public and, on occasion, private international law, including international family law; obligations under te Tiriti o Waitangi/the Treaty of Waitangi; and a wide range of regulatory, investigative and other significant powers.